Compare the 7 best altcoin exchanges in 2023

 What types of altcoin exchange are there?

-There are two main types of crypto exchange: centralised and decentralised.
-A centralised exchange is generally the best option for a beginner, but you might want to consider a decentralised altcoin exchange (DEX) if you have a bit more experience.
+There are two main types of crypto exchange: centralized and decentralized.
+A centralized exchange is generally the best option for a beginner, but you might want to consider a decentralized altcoin exchange (DEX) if you have a bit more experience.

 Centralised altcoin exchanges